 Finding and "freeing" a singer's voice is a process of on-going experimentation, reflection, analysis, and understanding.
 My role, as a teacher, is to guide the student through this process, helping to reveal the voice in its most natural, wonderful state.

-Aspects of this journey may include: an understanding of anatomy and alignment, a fine-tuning of vocal resonators, a functional breath support system, a command of registration, exploration into expression and story-telling, development of confident stage presence, and a deep dive into the artistry of vocal performance.
+Aspects of this journey may include: an understanding of anatomy and alignment, a fine-tuning of vocal resonators, a functional breath support system, a command of registration, exploration into expression and storytelling, mind/body integration, development of confident stage presence, and a deep dive into the artistry of vocal performance.

 Singing is a comprehensive musical experience, necessitating a range of vocal, aural, visual, conceptual, and tactile abilities.
 To achieve this well-rounded skill-set, I have developed a method of "Singer's Theory" that incorporates elements of music theory, ear training, and keyboard knowledge into the on-going lesson program.
 Depth of theory education is determined by student interest and necessity.